dwhiffing/fury/content/aar/nf/nf34_f69/body.md

 Aboard the Kilo Class submarine Delfin Captain First Rank Javier Ortiz heard the cries of the sonar operators;

-“High-frequency pinging to port captain!”
+“High-frequency pinging to port captain\!”

-Ortiz cringed inside for he knew that he done so well at avoiding the imperialists!
+Ortiz cringed inside for he knew that he done so well at avoiding the imperialists\!
 Indeed how they had even guessed he was here was beyond him.
 He could have sworn that he had avoided them but he also knew that he must deal with the present and that it included two Americano torpedoes.
 There was a problem however, he was unable to radically